Biological Signal Analysis

 1. Basic classification of biosignals.
 Genesis of electrical biosignals, action potential and its spread.

-2. Electrocardiogram (ECG), its properties.
+2. Electrocardiogram (ECG), its properties and methods of scaning and display.
 Types of ECG signal processing requirements.

 3. Preprocessing of ECG signals, linear and non-linear filters for suppressing interference.

 4. Detectors QRS complexes.
 Delineation of ECG signals, rhythm and morphological analysis.

 5. Analysis of heart rate variability (HRV) in the time and frequency domains.

 6. Analysis of the T wave alternans (TWA).
 Analysis of the stress ECG.
 Phonocardiogram (PKG) and its analysis.

 8. Electroencephalogram (EEG signal).
 Analysis of EEG signals in the time domain.

 9. Analysis of EEG signals in the frequency domain.

 10. Evoked EEG signals, biosignals of visual and auditory systems.